 A Fun Time on the Pottery Wheel

-Perfect date night or a night out with a friend, this relaxed 2-hour session teach you the basics of the wheel.
-For first-timers, this will be a perfect way to “feel out” out the wheel, learn the basics, and have some fun!
+Perfect date night or a night out with a friend, this relaxed 2-hour session teaches you the basics of the wheel.
+For first-timers, this will be a perfect way to “feel out” the wheel, learn the basics, and have some fun!
 This session is all about having fun and making memories on the pottery wheel!
 Details

 Glamp at Point Pelee National Park

 Jungled forests, wetlands, and savannah — you can have it all at the beautiful Point Pelee National Park.
 Come to this park for one of the many events hosted through the summer, or just to explore nature on your own.
-You can bike the forests trails or walk along the boardwalk — regardless of what route you choose, you will see some of the most beautiful land along Canada’s southernmost edge.
+You can bike the forest trails or walk along the boardwalk — regardless of what route you choose, you will see some of the most beautiful land along Canada’s southernmost edge.
 There is also an oTENTik at this National Park.
 Details

 Go Karting

 Race, or play mini-golf at Point Pelee Karting.
-They have a fleet of double seated and single passenger karts for a fun day out with the whole family.
+They have a fleet of double-seated and single-passenger karts for a fun day out with the whole family.
 Details

 Spend a day at the beach